EirikBirkeland/Pong/README.md

 # Pong

 This is my first take on the classic Pong.
-I enthusiastically built this in order to get an idea of what it means to actually make a video game from scratch.
+I enthusiastically built this in order to get an idea of what it means to actually make a video game from scratch using HTML5 canvas, without any game libraries.

 The primary challenge was implementing proper collision detection.